Adejare77/alx-system_engineering-devops/0x0D-web_stack_debugging_0/README.md

 # Docker

 Introduction to the use of Docker container.
-In this project, I learned to use basic Docker commands for Networkwork Debugging.
+In this project, I learned to use basic Docker commands for Web Stack Debugging.

 ## Install Docker on Ubuntu Terminal